rute19104/draft-sofia-ietf-raw-requirements/draft-sofia-raw-industrialreq.md

 This section describes industrial applications where IEEE 802.11 is already being applied, derived from an analysis of related work.

-Industrial wireless services focused on the strengthening of industrial manufacturing environments have been intensively documented via the IEEE Nendica group {{?NENDICA}}, the Internet Industrial Consortium {{?IIC}}, the OPC FLC working group {{?OPC FLC}}.
+Industrial wireless services focused on the strengthening of industrial manufacturing environments have been intensively documented via the IEEE Nendica group {{NENDICA}}, the Internet Industrial Consortium {{IIC}}, the OPC FLC working group {{OPC FLC}}.
-The IEEE Nendica 2020 report {{?NENDICA}} comprises several end-to-end use-cases and a technical analysis of the identified features and functions supported via wireless/wired deterministic environments.
+The IEEE Nendica 2020 report {{NENDICA}} comprises several end-to-end use-cases and a technical analysis of the identified features and functions supported via wireless/wired deterministic environments.
 Based on surveys to industry, the report provides a first characterization of wireless services in factories (Wi-Fi 5), characterizing the scenarios in terms of aspects such as as payload size in bytes, communication rate, arrival time tolerance, node density.

-The IEEE 802.11 RTA report {{?IEEERTA}} provides additional input concerning the support of wireless for time-sensitive and real-time applications.
+The IEEE 802.11 RTA report {{IEEERTA}} provides additional input concerning the support of wireless for time-sensitive and real-time applications.
 For each category of application, the report provides a description, basic information concerning topology and packet flow/traffic model, summarizing the problem statement (main challenges).
 The industrial applications in this report are a subset and have also considered sources such as IEEE Nendica, IEC/IEEE 60802 Use-cases, as well as 3GPP TR 22.804.
 The report aggregates the different services in 3 classes (A,B,C) and provides communication requirements for each class categorized as: bounded latency (worst-case one-way latency measured at the application layer); reliability (defined as the percentage of packets expected to be received within the latency bound); time synchronization needs (in the order of micro/milliseconds); throughput needs (high, moderate, low).
 The report concludes with guidelines concerning implementation aspects, e.g., traffic classification aspects and new capabilities to support real-time applications.

-	The Avnu Alliance provides a white paper describing steps for the integration of TSN over WiFi {{?AVNU2020}}, briefly describing the integration of Wi-Fi in specific applications such as: closed loop control, mobile robots, power grid control, professional Audio/Video, gaming, AR/VR.
+The Avnu Alliance provides a white paper describing steps for the integration of TSN over WiFi {{AVNU2020}}, briefly describing the integration of Wi-Fi in specific applications such as: closed loop control, mobile robots, power grid control, professional Audio/Video, gaming, AR/VR.
 The document also raises awareness to the possibility of wireless replacing or being complementary to wired within connected cabines, i.e., in regards to the wiring harness within vehicles (cars, airplanes, trains), which are currently expensive and which require a complex onboarding.
 Wireless can assist in lowering the costs, if it can be adapted to the critical latency, safety requirements and regulations.
 Such cases would require 100 micosecond level cycles, according to Avnu.
 The communication requirements are summarised in terms of whether or not IEEE 1588 synchronisation is required; the typical packet size (data payload); bounded latency; reliability.

-	Manufacturing wireless use-cases have also been debated in the context of 5G ACIA {{?5GACIA}}, NICT {{?NICT}}, and IETF Deterministic Networking {{?RFC8578}}.
+Manufacturing wireless use-cases have also been debated in the context of 5G ACIA {{5GACIA}}, NICT {{NICT}}, and IETF Deterministic Networking {{RFC8578}}.
 These sources provide an overview on user stories, and debate on the challenges brought by the integration of wireless.
 However, communication requirements are not presented in a systematic way.
-Lastly, the IETF RAW working group has an active draft which provides an initial overview on the challenges of wireless industrial use-cases {{?IETFRAW-USECASES}}.
+Lastly, the IETF RAW working group has an active draft which provides an initial overview on the challenges of wireless industrial use-cases {{IETFRAW-USECASES}}.

 Derived from the analysis of the aforementioned sources, this section provides a description of categories of applications, and respective communication requirements.
 The following categories of applications are addressed:

 * Equipment and process control.
 * Quality supervision.
 * Factory resource management.